mantidproject/mantid/docs/source/release/v3.10.0/ui.rst

 - MantidPlot now respects the system scaling on high-resolution displays.
 All icons and bitmaps will now be sized appropriately rather than being too small to be usable (Windows only).
-- Choosing 'Show Detectors' for a workspace will now also show the time indexes for scanning workspaces.
 - A new Print button has been added to the MantidPlot help window.

 .. figure:: ../../images/maskedbins.jpg